 An air conditioner’s cooling efficiency can be affected due to some other factors.
 These factors affect the cooling load on the AC unit and make it inefficient.
 So here are some of the common factors that affect the AC’s efficiency:

-• Air Leakage: Air leakage is one of the most common factors that affect the cooling load of an air conditioner.
+- Air Leakage: Air leakage is one of the most common factors that affect the cooling load of an air conditioner.
 Air can leak from areas like window gaps and these problems must be treated as soon as possible.
-Taking the help of professionals is a wise decision because they will inspect the home for any leakage that allows hot air to enter the house.
+Taking the help of professionals is a wise decision because they will inspect your residential or commercial property for any leakage that allows hot air to enter the house.
 After finding the leakages the experts will seal those places as a result the AC unit can effectively change the room temperature.

-• High Outdoor Temperatures: Outdoor temperature can significantly affect the cooling load of an air conditioner and make it inefficient at cooling an indoor environment.
+- High Outdoor Temperatures: Outdoor temperature can significantly affect the cooling load of an air conditioner and make it inefficient at cooling an indoor environment.
 When the outdoor temperature is high then the AC unit’s cooling load will also increase.
 This puts stress on the unit to provide more cooling.
 If the AC is unable to handle high cooling load then it will not change the indoor temperature.
-As a result, the environment inside the home will start becoming warmer.
+As a result, the environment inside your living or working space will start becoming warmer.

 Conclusion